 Her energy evokes old echoes of family love and friendship with lyrics colored with perseverance and compassion.

-Singer Rasha Rizk brings back the audience to an old fantasy.
+Singer Rasha Rizk takes the audience back to an old fantasy.
 “Nostalgia remains a thread that wraps our hearts.”

-She sings with them while the audience waves their hands in harmony with their shared memories’ sparks of light and shades.
+She sings with them while the audience waves their hands in harmony with their shared memories, sparking sparks of light and shade.

 The audience’s heartful engagement with her stems from something more significant than their reminiscence of simpler times.